mdblp/platform/docs/UpdatedData.md

 - `eventType`: type of event, either `start` or `end`
   - `start` defines the beginning of the event.
 The `duration` is the estimated one.
 The `time` field gives the actual start time of the event.
   - `stop` gives the end of the event.
 The `duration` is the actual duration.
 The `time` field gives the actual end time of the event.
-- `eventID`: unique ID provided by the client that is used to link stop and start events.
+- `eventId`: unique ID provided by the client that is used to link stop and start events.

 In the below example, the physical activity is entered on the handset at 8:00am.
 It starts at 8:50am for 60 minutes.
 Finally the stop event says that activity stopped at 9:40, that is tha actual duration was 50 minutes.
 This last information was entered at 10:00am.